Formes de poitrine : trouvez le soutien-gorge idéal pour votre silhouette Beshap

 Never hesitate to try a size above or below your usual size.
 Sometimes, going from a 95B to a 90C or vice versa can completely transform comfort and support.
 Lingerie is like shoes: you never rely solely on the label.

-Which bra for which type of breast?
+Which bra for which type of bust?

-Generous breasts: support and comfort
+Generous busts: support and comfort

-Small breasts: enhancement and shaping
+Small busts: enhancement and shaping

-The bralettes without underwires, soft triangles, and bandeaus offer you incomparable comfort that women with large breasts envy.
+The bralettes without underwires, soft triangles, and bandeaus offer you incomparable comfort that women with large busts envy.
 You can wear plunging necklines without risking the "too forward" effect.
 Models with lace or details on the cups add texture and femininity to your silhouette.

 Sagging breasts: natural lifting effect